ProComGameS/js-13/README.md

 This repository showcases a web development project built with Gulp to automate essential tasks.
-The project demonstrates key skills, such as working with SCSS, live browser reloads, vendor prefixing, style optimization, and JavaScript animations (falling stars effect).
+The project demonstrates key skills, such as working with SCSS, live browser reloads, vendor prefixing, style optimization.
 Features

     🎨 SCSS compilation into CSS for a flexible and efficient styling process.